 BACK TO TOP

 The City offers a supplemental dental plan through Dominion Dental Services.
-An employee may choose the Dominion DHMO or the Dominion PPO option.
-The employee contributes 100% of the biweekly premium amount through payroll deduction.
-Please refer to the plan booklet for levels of service and premium costs or to their web site at www.dominiondental.com.
+An employee may choose from one of two Dominion plan options: the Select DHMO or the Access PPO.
+The employee pays 100% of the cost of coverage through bi-weekly payroll deductions.
+Please refer to the plan documents found below or to their web site @ www.dominiondental.com for levels of service and premium rates.

 Retiree Health Insurance